stevenmoen/stat_992_project/stat992_modeling_NFL.md

-  - Third, one might then look to the microfoundations of the NFL game, but the problem there is that the probabilities needed to understand the game are highly conditional and therefore intractable compared to other sports
+  - Third, one might then look to the microfoundations of the NFL game, but the problem there is that the probabilities needed to understand the game are highly conditional and therefore intractable compared to other sports (Feng 2020), especially at the level of the individual player.
-    (<span class="citeproc-not-found" data-reference-id="Feng2020">**???**</span>),
-    especially at the level of the individual player.
 For example, evaluating quarterbacks Deshaun Watson against Patrick Mahomes requires a lot of simplifying assumptions since they play very different styles of football under different head coaches with a different supporting cast of skill position players and offensive linemen.

   - Fourth, there is also the problem of prior year data.
 To borrow Vilfredo Pareto’s phrase (Pareto 1961), there is a lot of